vinomaster/offline-vcreds/README.md

 # Verifiable Credentials for Offline Interactions

+## Disclaimer
+This discussion is being initiated during a period, namely Summer 2018, whereby the Sovrin Trust Framework (STFv2) is still in draft status.

+While offline interaction scenarios are real and there is a understanding that this problem domain may possibly be an inhibitor for SSI/VC adoption by key stakeholders like DMVs, the solution concepts presented herein need to be matured inline with the roadmap for the Sovrin Trust Framework (Versions 2 and 3).
+It is anticipated that the proposal outlined herein would be targeted for STFv3.

 ## Abstract
 [Hyperledger Indy](https://www.hyperledger.org/projects) ("Indy") provides an implementation of Verifiable Credentials using Zero Knowledge Proofs ("ZKP") whereby there is an assumption that both the holder and the verifier are both online (connected to the internet).
 This paper proposes an approach for how Indy can be used under situation where the stakeholders are offline.